- Boxes like this Reeves & Sons Watercolor set were

 - Awards were provided for by the British Education Reform

-acts of 1870 - acts which still serve as a model
+acts of 1870 - acts which still serve as a model of promoting education

 & Sons Watercolor paint box dating 1870's-1890's.